Rare cancers and the Rare Cancers Act: what it means for you

 Because it was really rare.
 I was like, oh my God, where's this information on it?

 Where do you go for support when you've got something really rare?
 I do feel they should have a rare cancer ambassador at every hospital.
-I don't think NHS has got that."

-The Rare Cancers Act: a step forward
+The Rare Cancers Act: what is changing

 In March 2025, the Rare Cancers Bill became law as the Rare Cancers Act.